Botrychium pallidum W.H. Wagner

 The discovery of this species in Minnesota, and its rapid listing as endangered, stimulated field searches throughout the northern part of the state (Laurentian Mixed Forest Province).
 As a result, over 100 additional populations were discovered, and they were found in a wide variety of habitats.
 It has also been found in additional states and Canadian provinces.
 This new information indicates B. pallidum is not in need of legal protection.
 Given its vulnerability to habitat encroachment, habitat succession, and invasive species, B. pallidum was retained as a species of special concern in 2013.

 In Minnesota, B. pallidum has been found in a diversity of habitats ranging from open fields, dry sand and gravel ridges and roadsides, to wet depressions, marshy lakeshores, and tailings basins as well as second-growth forests and shaded moist mixed deciduous-hardwood forests.
 It is often found growing in disturbed weedy areas and in forest areas without an overstory.
 This species also grows in the shade in mixed forests of Acer saccharum (sugar maple), Alnus spp. (alder), Betula spp. (birch), Picea mariana (black spruce), Populus grandidentata (big-toothed aspen), P. balsamifera (balsam poplar), P. tremuloides (quaking aspen), Quercus rubra (northern red oak), Thuja occidentalis (northern white cedar), and Tilia americana (basswood).
 Botrychium pallidum is often found growing with other moonwort species, especially B. matricariifolium (matricary grapefern), B. minganense (Mingan moonwort), and B. simplex (least moonwort).

 Biology / Life History

-Gametophytes and young, nonemergent sporophytes exist underground for many years (possibly 10 years) before producing their first leaf above ground.
-During their time underground, they presumably survive by forming an association with micorrhizal fungi.
+Gametophytes and young nonemergent sporophytes exist underground for many years (possibly 10 years) before producing their first leaf above ground.
+During their time underground, they presumably survive by forming an association with mycorrhizal fungi.
 These fungi obtain their nutrients from living trees in a symbiotic association.
 While it is uncertain whether the association between the fungi and B. pallidum is symbiotic or parasitic; it is likely parasitic, and it probably persists throughout the life of the plant.
 Although most populations contain only a few plants, there have been up to 50 individuals recorded at a single site.

 Conservation / Management